 \section{Introduction}

 Information retrieval-based bug localization (IRBL) is a popular research topic in software engineering and has shown promising results in the last decade.
 The basic idea behind IRBL is to model the bug localization as an ad-hoc document search problem.
 Numerous research efforts have been invested in developing IRBL techniques~\cite{bugzbook, buglocator, BLUiR}.
 However, such research mainly aims to achieve better retrieval accuracy rather than make tools more efficient in software repositories where codebases evolve and new bug reports emerge.
-As software repositories are evolving, these tools need to re-process all files and update the entire model representations (e.g., tf-idf weights) to ensure accuracy, even for some minor changes (e.g., adding or deleting several lines of code), which limits their usages in time-sensitive or compute-intensive scenario..
+As software repositories are evolving, these tools need to re-process all files and update the entire model representations (e.g., tf-idf weights) to ensure accuracy, even for some minor changes (e.g., adding or deleting several lines of code), which limits their usages in time-sensitive or compute-intensive scenario.

 To improve the efficiency of IRBL, Rao et al.~\cite{6671281} proposed an incremental update framework, but their approach cannot tackle some cases, e.g., when the number of documents changes\footnote{More detailed discussion can be found in our online appendix, that we make available at \url{https://github.com/soarsmu/IncBL/blob/main/discussion/appendix.pdf}}.
-Moreover, this incremental method has only been applied to bug localization methods that purely rely on Bag-of-Words (BoW) models.
-Last but not least, there is no open-source artifact or tool that is made available so that practitioners can adopt them.
+Moreover, their method has only been applied to bug localization methods that purely rely on Bag-of-Words (BoW) models.
+Last but not least, there is no open-source artifact or tool that practitioners can adopt.
 The above facts motivate us to develop an incremental bug localization tool that addresses the limitations of Rao et al.'s work.